corda/corda/docs/source/quickstart-deploy.rst

 Next steps
 ----------

-After deploying the example CorDapp, the next step is to start writing a CorDapp containing your own contract, states, and flows.
+After deploying the example CorDapp, the next step is to start `writing a CorDapp <./quickstart-build.html>`_ containing your own contract, states, and flows.